hoangtin298/ProjectOOSD/Group9-RestaurantReservation-Project/Group9-RestaurantReservation-Project/README.md

 2) User can select a restaurant

-3) User sees a menu
+3) User sees a table list

 4) Restaurant can change the menu any time